gogreen2025/gogreen2025/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on linux and bash commands
+- 🌱 I’m currently learning all of the Chopin Nocturnes

 <!--
 **gogreen2025/gogreen2025** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.